-Accurate Mobile Search is Today’s Brick and Mortar Imperative
+Accurate Mobile Search is today’s bricks-and-mortar imperative

-May’s team tried lots of solutions, but none were able to tackle the issues at their source.
+May’s team tried lots of solutions but none were able to tackle the issues at their source.
 "We’d previously used a directory aggregator which by virtue of being an aggregator wasn’t so successful," he explains.
-"Sure, we sent our feed to them and they said they’d send it out to hundreds of different websites, but what we discovered was that many of these websites were not necessarily consuming that feed.
-Or their updates were very infrequent if they occurred at all — maybe once a year!
+"Sure, we sent our feed to them and they said they’d send it out to hundreds of different websites but what we discovered was that many of these websites were not necessarily consuming that feed.
+Or their updates were very infrequent, if they occurred at all — maybe once a year!
 Yet, we were being told that we were updating ‘weekly!’
-Google looks at these different sites to validate what we are sending them, and that didn’t jive."
+Google looks at these different sites to validate what we are sending them and that didn’t jive."

 A rebranding helped bring these challenges to the fore.
 "In 2008, we had acquired SunCom, a smaller proprietor operating in parts of the South and in Puerto Rico," May says.
-"Years later, many of those stores were still showing up as SunCom on Google, because dozens of other directories hadn’t removed them.
-I would contact these numerous directories, and they would tell me to contact the aggregator services to change the company name there so that it would flow onto their sites.
-And I would tell them ‘that is why I’m contacting you, because we have done all that, and you still haven’t changed it.’
-It felt like Catch-22."
+"Years later, many of those stores were still showing up as SunCom on Google because dozens of other directories hadn’t removed them.
+I would contact these numerous directories and they would tell me to contact the aggregator services to change the company name there so that it would flow onto their sites.
+And I would tell them ‘that is why I’m contacting you, because we have done all that and you still haven’t changed it.’
+It felt like Catch 22."

-Right when he was feeling the most frustrated, May discovered the Yext platform.
-"We have a centralized database, so all the stores have internal systems where they enter in forms for updated store hours or changing a name, address, or phone number.
+Right when he felt the most frustrated, May discovered the Yext platform.
+"We have a centralised database, so all the stores have internal systems where they enter in forms for updated store hours or changing a name, address or phone number.
 We have therefore integrated Yext with that core system such that the Yext platform has effectively become an extension of that central place," May describes.
 "Yext also came in and helped us remove a significant number of duplicates which were causing confusion on Google’s end.
 Getting those cleaned up and maintained on a regular basis has been crucial.
 I don’t know anybody else who can do that as well as Yext," he adds, acknowledging the unique Duplicate Suppression functionality.

 T-Mobile’s local search presence has improved substantially since launching with Yext.
 In its first year using the platform, 45,000,000+ Yext-powered listings appeared correctly in search results.
-Overall, the company’s location information is more accurate, more consistent, and more reliable — across multiple channels and devices.
-Brand loyalty and perception have increased among customers, prospects, and employees.
+Overall, the company’s location information is more accurate, more consistent and more reliable — across multiple channels and devices.
+Brand loyalty and perception have increased among customers, prospects and employees.

 "From a client standpoint," Mays remarks, "what I expect from an agency or partner is — one — that they provide the service they said they’d deliver — two — that they provide great customer service, and — three — I expect them to come to the table often with new ideas, new concepts, changes that are happening in the industry and what we need to do to roll with those changes.
 Yext has been hitting it on all three pillars there."

-"We have gone to great lengths to manage all our retail stores internally, from a central database, which is something that most enterprises are struggling with to get right," continues May.
-"We have a centralized system with checks and balances in place, so digital knowledge all flows out from that one database as a source of truth.
+"We have gone to great lengths to manage all our retail stores internally, from a central database, which is something that most companies are struggling to get right," continues May.
+"We have a centralised system with checks and balances in place, so digital knowledge all flows out from that one database as a source of truth.
 Yext came in and helped us do that.
 We want our local operators and franchisees to focus on helping our customers — not to be figuring out what legal bumpers they need to stay within when posting to Google in order for customers to walk in the door.
 We do that on their behalf, so they can focus on sales and service."

 Looking forward, T-Mobile aims to provide increasingly personalised service, both online and offline.
 "We are looking at how people are becoming more and more and more mobile," May says.
 "We are approaching the point where there will be more mobile devices than people in America.
 So we’re focusing on people with multiple devices now.
 How do we serve those needs?
 And what’s unique about those different devices they use?
 When do they use each one?
 What purpose does each device serve?
 And how does their usage vary depending on device?
 It’s peeling back those layers of the onion.
 How are people using our services?
 Ultimately, the question always comes back to, ‘How can we best serve our customers?’"